-- Learn more complete differential diagnosis of acute renal failure - o Learn more complete acid-base disturbances and management - o Learn more complete electrolyte disturbances and management - o Learn to write acute hemodialysis prescription without attending assistance - Learn to write continuous renal replacement therapy without attending assistance

-- Refine central venous catheter placement and biopsy techniques - Learn to write modification of the chronic hemodialysis prescription for ESRD patients - o admitted to the hospital without attending assistance
+- Learn more complete acid-base disturbances and management - o Learn complete differential diagnosis of acute renal failure - Learn more complete electrolyte disturbances and management - Learn to write acute hemodialysis prescription without attending assistance - Learn to write continuous renal replacement therapy without attending assistance - o Refine central venous catheter placement and biopsy techniques - Learn to write modification of the chronic hemodialysis prescription for ESRD patients

-Initially, recommendations regarding basic nephrologic care can be made by the 1st fellow before discussing them with the attending, but they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
-Later, the fellow can make more in-depth recommendations, but again they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
+Initially, recommendations regarding basic renal care can be made by the 1st fellow before discussing them with the attending, but they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
+Later, the fellow can make more indepth recommendations, but again they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
 All emergent and urgent consults are immediately discussed with the attending.
 Other consultations are discussed with the attending during work rounds.

 Consultations: There is no Primary Renal Service.
 However, KCHC has a busy consultative service.
 ALL NEW PATIENTS MUST HAVE A CONSULTATION RESPONDED TO IN THE ELECTRONIC MEDICAL RECORD AND DISCUSSED WITH THE ATTENDING PROMPTLY.
 The fellow is responsible for evaluating and coordinating patient management.
 The fellow rounds with an attending at a mutually acceptable time.
 The fellow will receive requests for consultations from the medical service, the surgical service, the critical care units or from the emergency room.
 All consultations must be seen as soon as possible and discussed with the attending.
-The fellow will not be responsible for femorals for the first shift.
+The fellow will not be responsible for femoral access placement for the first shift.
 This responsibility will be taken by the interventional fellow.